-The Chorus has had twelve directors: Berton B. Bremer, Paul J. Thayer, Howard Lindberg, Floyd Worthington, Don David McKeever, Alexander Bernyk, John Cartwright, William F. Stanley, Lorraine O’Brien, Lorraine C. Nanko & Miles Fellenberg.
-Our newest director is Christian Aquino.
+The Chorus has had thirteen directors: Berton B. Bremer, Paul J. Thayer, Howard Lindberg, Floyd Worthington, Don David McKeever, Alexander Bernyk, John Cartwright, William F. Stanley, Lorraine O’Brien, Lorraine C. Nanko, Miles Fellenberg, and Christian Aquino.
+Our current director is Tom Cuffari.

 Two concerts are presented annually.
 A Christmas concert in December features carols, cantatas and other music appropriate to the season.
 A spring concert in May features short masses, oratorios, selections from great choral works, folk songs, tunes from musical comedies and other light music.

 The Chorus has collaborated with the Riverdale Choral Society and The Bronx Symphony Orchestra.
 We look forward to other collaborative seasons in the future.